-Using Smartphones as Learning Tools
+Transforming Smartphones into Powerful Learning Tools

 The use of smartphones in schools is among the most contested topics among educators, parents, and students.
 Understandably, the motivation for debate stems from a desire to limit distractions.